rayandus/bid-portal-demo/README.md

    > Just replace `PORT=5173` to your choice of port

+## Validate the App

 1. Manually launch the app in your browser

+1. Register a user

+1. Login the user

 ## Other Configurations